GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (211).md

 **At Higher Tiers**: Each tier beyond minimum lets you either grant the attck a +1 bonus or grant it a +2 bonus for the purpose of inflicting a critical hit.

 **Critical Failure**: The conjured plasma is unstable, inflicting a a radiant attack against you and an additional attack.
 If the additional attack roll is even, its an electric attack.
 If odd, its a fire attack.
 The radiant attack gains a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.

+#### Poison Nova

+**Minimum Tier**: 3

+**Casting Time**: 2 actions

+**Effect**: You explode with noxious fumes and conjured poisons, this reaches out from you up to a number feet equal to the spellcheck's total.
+The intensity of the explosions will also inflict a force attack against anything within a number of yards equal to the spell's tier.
+If the tocic attack would qualify to damage armor, it instead influcts exhaustion.

+Any creature that hears the loop repeat can attempt a [Prcp] check with a DV equal to the spellcheck's result + tier to discern its illusory nature and be unproturbed by it.

+A critical success with the spell check will also cause the force attack to inflict knockback in half-feet equal to the attack total against that creature.

+**At Higher Tiers**: When cast at 4th tier or higher, in addition to the benefits noted above, the toxic attack gains a bonus for each tier beyond 3rd for the purpose of influcting a critical hit.

+**Critical Failure**: You seem to have poisoned yourself in a strange manner.
+At the end of each round for a nimber of rounds equal to the spell's tier, an unlisted attack is influcted against your [Fortitude].
+A critical hit will inflict a toxic attack against your [Fort].

 #### Portalence